simplonco/Create-a-CV-with-Bootstrap-to-conquer-the-World/README.md

-# A CV with Bootstrap to conquer the world!
+# Create a CV with Bootstrap to conquer the world!

 ## Tutorial step by step: